QuentinAndre/Website/content/post/discussing-statistical-evidence/index.md

 ## Why So Awkward?

-Why don't we simply discuss the strength of statistical evidence as we would discuss other aspects of papers?
-In my view, it is because "weak statistical evidence" rhymes has become associated with "questionable research practices."
+Why can we easily discuss issues in theories, measures, or experimental design, but shy away from pointing out inadequate statistical evidence when we see it?
+In my view, it is because "weak statistical evidence" is often associated, in people's mind, with "questionable research practices."

 Regardless of the truth of this association, it is unhelpful: it turns any discussion of statistical evidence into a personal attack on the researcher.
 As a consequence, when Reviewer 2 writes "I don't think that the paper presents